 Introduction

-• Demonstrate a systematic understanding of the physics and technology of computed tomography.
+• demonstrate a critical and systematic understanding of the physics and technology of computed tomography.

 Learning and Teaching